GitHub Copilot Review 2026 - Features, Pricing & Deals

-The tool integrates smoothly with popular development environments like Visual Studio Code, JetBrains IDEs, and Neovim.
+The tool integrates with popular development environments like Visual Studio Code, JetBrains IDEs, and Neovim.
 It offers contextual assistance by understanding your coding style and project needs, suggesting everything from simple code completions to complex function implementations.
+Copilot can now autonomously make code changes through its Agent mode, giving you the option to let it handle tasks independently or maintain granular control through Edit mode.

 Beyond basic code generation, Copilot includes features such as chat support for coding queries, documentation generation, and intelligent search capabilities.
-It can help create commit messages, explain code behavior, and even predict where you might want to make your next edit.
+It can help create commit messages, explain code behavior, and even convert voice to code.
+The inline chat lets you modify code through conversation, while Copilot Spaces helps you organize context for specific tasks.

-Whether you're working on a personal project or as part of a larger team, Copilot aims to streamline the development process by handling repetitive coding tasks and offering intelligent suggestions when you need them.
+Whether you're working on a personal project or as part of a larger team, Copilot aims to speed up the development process by handling repetitive coding tasks and offering suggestions when you need them.

 Online Reviews (Last 6 Months Summarised)